Revealing mistake: A horse gallops through a field and you can see a telephone pole.

-Continuity: In the scene at the end when King Arthur's funeral raft is floating away, you see white smoke coming from the wood at the foot of the raft.
+Continuity mistake: In the scene at the end when King Arthur's funeral raft is floating away, you see white smoke coming from the wood at the foot of the raft.
 Cut to the shore, and the flaming arrow is lit and shot.
 Cut to the raft, and the flaming arrow hits the now smokeless raft in the spot where the smoke was.
 Cut to the shore, then back to the raft, where the fire begins to grow on both sides of the raft, nowhere near the now smokeless and flame-less spot where the flaming arrow hit in the previous shot.

-Continuity: When they are in the forest in the rain after they escape from the bad guys castle; they have a back and forth moment where Lancalot's hair on his ear changes from shot to shot.
+Continuity mistake: When they are in the forest in the rain after they escape from the bad guys castle; they have a back and forth moment where Lancalot's hair on his ear changes from shot to shot.
 When the camera is behind him you can see a thick rope of wet hair across his ear, and when the shot changes, the ear is clear of any hair.

-Continuity: Closely watch the horses that are being used throughout the movie.
+Continuity mistake: Closely watch the horses that are being used throughout the movie.
 The horse ridden by King Arthur and the one ridden by Maligant are one and the same.
 Also, the bay horse ridden by the stableboy is the same horse used to transport the kidnapped Guinivere to Maligant's castle.
 This would be okay, but both these horses are very distinct-looking, and it's painfully obvious that they're being shared.

 Other mistake: When Malagant visits the Round Table, he places his sword at his old position but never retrieves it before he leaves.